 Certified Financial Planner (CFP) Designation

-If you have a complex situation or want an advisor with extensive education, the CFP may be right for you.
-CFPs go through much more testing and have more regulations than standard financial planners.
+If you have a complex situation or want a financial advisor with extensive education, the CFP may be right for you.
+Certified Financial Planners go through much more testing and have more regulations than standard financial planners.
 CFPs specialize in estate planning, financial planning, taxes, insurance, and retirement.

 Benefits of Financial Planners